TomSumner28/merchant-data/README.md

 The home page includes a Draft Reply tool that can generate email responses.
 Use the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales, Account Manager or Legal.

+## Testing Page

+Visit `/testing` to see the exact data loaded from Supabase and passed to GPT.
+The page lists the first 50 Merchants, first 50 Publishers, and the five most recent knowledge base entries.
+Use this page to verify that GPT has access to the expected records.